Raton-Laveur/ce-tween/README.md

 CE Tween needs 4 parameters to work : the desired equation, the origin (value), the destination (final), and the duration.

 ## What are the available equations?
-They are listed in the demo included in the project code. *The Catalyst version of CE Tween does not include this demo*.
+They are listed in the demo included in the [releases](https://github.com/slagtand-org/ce-tween/releases). *The Catalyst version of CE Tween does not include this demo*.

 # Example
 ```gml